 Term Definition Abbreviations The symbol 'k' following a figure represents £thousand.
 The symbol 'm' following a figure represents £million.
 The symbol 'bn' following a figure represents £billion.
-Business Implementation Plans (BIPs) These show what activities will be provided in 2022/23 for a specified cash limit budget.
-They also include details of the service pressures and savings to be delivered.
-Services and Portfolios are required to develop these as part of the Council's Business Planning process.
-Business Rates Also referred to as National Non-Domestic Rates (NNDR) and are a levy on business properties based on a national rate in the pound applied to the 'rateable value' of the property.
+Business Implementation Plans (BIPs) ntation specified cash limit budget.
+They also include details of the Business Rates Also referred to as National Non-Domestic Rates (NNDR) and are a levy on business properties based on a national rate in the pound applied to the 'rateable value' of the property.
 The Government determines the national rate multiplier and the Valuation Office Agency determine the rateable value of each business property.
 Business Rates are collected by the Local Authority and paid into their collection fund, this amount is then distributed 49% to the Local Authorities general fund, 1% to the South Yorkshire Fire and Rescue Authority and 50% to Central Government.
 The Central Government share is then redistributed nationally, partly back to Local Authorities through Revenue Support Grant.
 Capital Expenditure Expenditure that is incurred to acquire, create or add value to a non-current asset.
 Capital Financing Requirement (CFR) It measures an authority's underlying need to borrow or finance by other long-term liabilities for a capital purpose.
-(C. I.y It represents the amount of capital expenditure that has not yet been resourced absolutely, whether at the point of spend or over the longer term.
+It represents the amount of capital expenditure that has not yet been resourced absolutely, whether at the point of spend or over the longer term.
 Alternatively, it means capital expenditure incurred but not yet paid for.
 Capital Receipts The proceeds from the sale of capital assets which, subject to various limitations, e.g. Pooling Arrangements introduced in the Local Government Act 2003, can be used to finance capital expenditure, invested, or to repay outstanding debt on assets originally financed through borrowing.